Odzala-Kokoua National Park: Mammals

 The park has approximately 100 mammal species, and one of the continent's most diverse primate populations.
 Odzala-Kokoua was once home to nearly 20,000 gorillas.
-However, during 2002–2005 a series of Ebola virus disease outbreaks killed 70–95% of the park's population.
+However, during 2002–2005, a series of Ebola virus disease outbreaks killed 70–95% of the park's population.
 In 2005, Ebola killed approximately 5,000 gorillas within a 1042 sqmi area of the park, according to the United States Fish and Wildlife Service.
 The number of gorillas in Odzala-Kokoua has since increased, following efforts by conservation organizations and at least one tourism company to preserve and rehabilitate the park.

-A survey of diurnal primates, conducted during the mid 1990s, showed significant monkey populations in Republic of the Congo's forest region.
+A survey of diurnal primates, conducted during the mid-1990s, showed significant monkey populations in the Republic of the Congo's forest region.
 Sighted species included the western lowland gorilla and central chimpanzee, as well as eight monkeys: Angolan talapoin, black crested mangabey, crested mona monkey, De Brazza's monkey, greater spot-nosed monkey, mantled guereza, moustached guenon, and Tana River mangabey.
-The number of gorilla nests were highest in the park's open-canopy Marantaceae forest; chimpanzee nests were most abundant in closed-canopy primary and Marantaceae forests.
-All monkey species were found in the forest's densest areas, but only four were present in terra firma forest.
+The number of gorilla nests was highest in the park's open-canopy Marantaceae forest; chimpanzee nests were most abundant in closed-canopy primary and Marantaceae forests.
+All monkey species were found in the forest's densest areas, but only four were present in the terra firma forest.
 Odzala-Kokoua had the highest densities of western lowland gorilla and chimpanzee in Central Africa recorded to date.
-High forest productivity and decreased poaching is thought to have contributed to this success.
+High forest productivity and decreased poaching are thought to have contributed to this success.